Edward Bishop (Salem witch trials): Relationships

 It is unknown if Samuel died in England or accompanied Bridget to New England and died there, but her second marriage to Thomas Oliver (also from Norwich England) on July 26, 1666 was a troubled one.
 She had one child with Thomas, a daughter named Christian.
 After his death she was accused of bewitching her husband to death.
 Bridget was again accused of witchcraft in April 1692 and hanged in June of that year.
-That second arrest warrant still exists, referring to as "wife of Edward Bishop, the sawyer".
+That second arrest warrant still exists, referring to her as "wife of Edward Bishop, the sawyer".
 After the death of his wife Bridget, Edward married Elizabeth Cash on 9 March 1693.

 Bridget Bishop and Sarah (Wildes) Bishop are often confused.
 Sarah (Wildes) Bishop and her stepmother Sarah (Averill) Wildes are also sometimes confused.
 It may have been Sarah (Wildes) Bishop, rather than Bridget, who ran an inn that served drinks to underaged patrons and allowed 'shovel'-board to be played at all hours of the night.
 Sarah Bishop owned and lived at an inn located in Salem Village, next door to Christian Trask.
 Trask confronted the Bishops about the late night revelry, and a few weeks later supposedly committed suicide by slashing her own throat with a pair of sewing scissors.

 A petition in defense of Rebecca Nurse confirms that Edward Bishop Sr. could not have been the husband of Bridget Bishop.
 When Rebeccah Nurse was accused of witchcraft, a petition in her defense was signed by 39 of her neighbors, including Edward and Hannah Bishop (spelled Edward Besop Sr and Hana Besop on the petition).
 Since Hannah was able to sign the petition presented in a document at the trials, she was therefore still alive in 1692; and Edward Sr. could not have been married to Bridget at the same time.
 It is unlikely that the signature belonged to his daughter Hannah as she was then married and would have been known by her married name.